Rizal Ramli: President Commissioner of State Owned Enterprise (SOE)

-Ramli has also been trusted several times as President Commissioner of State-Owned Enterprises, among them at PT.
+Ramli was also trusted several times as President Commissioner of State-Owned Enterprises, among them at PT.
 Semen Gresik and BNI.
 While serving as the president commissioner at those state-owned enterprises, Ramli continued to criticize government policies which he disapproves of, both during the reign of President Susilo Bambang Yudhoyono and the administration of President Joko Widodo.

 In 2007, he contributed in making PT.
 Semen Gresik one of the seven most profitable SOEs in Indonesia by increasing its net profit from IDR 1.3 trillion to IDR 1.8 trillion.

-Not even six months in office, he resigned from the position of President Commissioner of BNI after being officially appointed as Coordinating Minister for Maritime Affairs in August 2015.
+Not even six months in office, he resigned from the position of President Commissioner of BNI after being officially appointed Coordinating Minister for Maritime Affairs in August 2015.

 Coordinating Minister for Maritime Affairs

-As a result of the Working Cabinet's reshuffle, Ramli was appointed as Coordinating Minister for Maritime Affairs on 12 August 2015.
+As a result of the Working Cabinet's reshuffle, Ramli was appointed Coordinating Minister for Maritime Affairs on 12 August 2015.
 He confessed that at first he hesitated to accept the offer by President Widodo, for his basic expertise lies in economics.

 After a day in office, with the approval of President Widodo, Ramli proposed the name change for his ministry, to the Coordinating Ministry for Maritime Affairs and Resources with two more additional ministries coordinated under it, the Ministry of Public Works and Housing and Ministry of Agriculture.
 The legal basis for the name change and addition of ministries are still being assessed by the Cabinet Secretariat of the Republic of Indonesia.

 International activities

-As a Boston University alumni economist, Ramli also has an international social network.
+As a Boston University alumni economist, Ramli also had an international social network.
 He is one of the few Indonesian economists that have been trusted to serve as the UN's economic advisor with other renowned international economists such as the economics Nobel laureate Amartya Sen of Harvard University, and two other Nobel laureates, Sir James Alexander Mirrleess of the UK and Rajendra K. Pachauri among others.

 In June 2012 at the United Nations' Second Advisory Panel Meeting, Ramli brought forward six paper topics, namely Prospect for the Economy and Democracy in Indonesia, Post Yudhoyono Indonesia, and Asian Power, Indonesia Strategic Economic & Political Outlook and Asian Powers, Indonesia's Economic Outlook and Asian Economic Integration, Indonesian Democracy at The Cross Road, and Indonesian Economy and Rule of Law under SBY Administration.
 As in the first panel meeting, this second meeting was also attended by members of the UN's expert staff and selected experts from various countries.